dumebi042/tokenize.it-smart-contracts/docs/user_overview.md

 ### Secondary market trading

-After tokens have been issued through primary market offerings (Crowdinvesting or PrivateOffer), investors may want to trade these tokens between each other.
+Token holders may want to sell their tokens to third parties.
 The TokenSwap contract enables this secondary market functionality.

 **Key differences from primary market contracts:**

 - **Primary market** (Crowdinvesting, PrivateOffer): Mints new tokens or transfers existing tokens directly from the company to investors
-- **Secondary market** (TokenSwap): Transfers existing tokens between investors
+- **Secondary market** (TokenSwap): Transfers existing tokens from a holder to a buyer

 **Use cases:**